AppliedLogicSystems/ALSProlog/docs/docs/guide/14-Using-the-Four-Port-Debugger.md

 ## 14.4 Changing the Leashing

-After watching all of the ports during a trace, you might find that you want don’t want to stop at every port that passes by.
+After watching all of the ports during a trace, you might find that you want don't want to stop at every port that passes by.
 For example, it might not be useful to see the fail and exit ports in the execution of your program.
 By changing the leashing of the debugger via leash/1, you can control which ports are actually printed.
 The